I'm an adventure lover, photographer/entrepreneur that spent four years living…

 1. Adidas Futsal Park Shibuya

-This Tokyo hidden gem offers a unique perspective and is famous for being the soccer field from the movie Tokyo Drift.
+This Tokyo hidden gem offers a unique perspective and is famous for the soccer field location from the movie Tokyo Drift.
 It’s at the top of the Tokyu Toyoko Department Store right at Shibuya Station.
 Sometimes it’s closed off for private functions, but it’s worth exploring to see if you can go up there.
 The urban soccer field is also something unique to see.

 2. Meikyoku Kissa Lion ライオン

 Lion is a kissaten and one of my favorite Tokyo hidden gems.
 It first opened in Shibuya in 1926 and it still feels like that.
 Not much has changed over the years as the wooden chairs and curtains are all reminiscent of that era.
-The tables and chairs all face the record system where you sit and listen to classical music in one of the most interesting hideaways.
-Lion is a fascinating complement to Shibuya’s busy neon lights.
+The tables and chairs all face the record system where you sit and listen to classical music in one of the most interesting and atmospheric hideaways.
+Lion is a peaceful complement to Shibuya’s busy neon lights.

 3. Shibuya Dagashi Bar

-Dagashi is a term used for old-school Japanese candy, which has been around since the Edo Period.
+Dagashi is a term used for old-school Japanese candy that has been around since the Edo Period.
 The candies are usually colorfully wrapped and made from sugar and corn.
 For a modest price, you can eat all the dagashi your heart wants at this nostalgic Edo inspired cafe.
 That’s right, it’s a dagashi tabehodai, which means “all-you-can-eat” in Japanese.
 Come here late at night for a midnight treat.

 This name translates to “forest library,” and is truly a Tokyo hidden gem in the heart of Shibuya.
 If you’re looking for a speakeasy vibe to even get some work done, check this place out.
 They also have Wi-Fi and power outlets.